SMSpp-Project/MCFBlock/README.md

 ### Running the tests with CMake

-A simple unit test will be built with the library.
+A unit test will be built with the library.
 To disable it, set the option `BUILD_TESTING` to `OFF`.

 The test takes an instance of a MCF in DIMACS or NC4 format.
 The MCF problem is then repeatedly solved with several changes in costs/capacities/deficits,